samridhishree/Github_Productivity/Segmentation_Models/HMM/README.md

 >
 > Script: __train_hmm_parallel.py__ (trains in parallel for different states using multiple processors for faster execution (one processor for each state))

+3. __Comparing Models__ -- create scores.csv in which highest number is the best model
+> Script: __save_model_scores.py__

-3. __State Prediction__ - Use the trained model with the best likelihood on the validation set to predict the states for each timepoint for all projects.
+4. __State Prediction__ - Use the trained model with the best likelihood on the validation set to predict the states for each timepoint for all projects.
 > Script : __predict_hmm.py__

-4. __Interpret Model__ - Interpret the model with the best likelihood to get the mean parameter values at each state in order to find the 'active' and the 'non-active' states.
+5. __Interpret Model__ - Interpret the model with the best likelihood to get the mean parameter values at each state in order to find the 'active' and the 'non-active' states.
+Graph the output to choose the active states.
 >   Script : __interpret_hmm.py__

-5. __Filter the Active States__ - Once the active states of the model are identified, this step filters the days of the project that are assigned any one of these active states.
+6. __Filter the Active States__ - Once the active states of the model are identified, this step filters the days of the project that are assigned any one of these active states.
+BEFORE RUNNING, change the script to reflect the active states chosen in the previous step
 > Script: __filter_active_states.py__

-6. __Extract Activity Bursts__ - From the filtered, active days of the project a contiguous run of days (with a maximum gap of 3 days), are clubbed together to form a burst.
+7. __Extract Activity Bursts__ - From the filtered, active days of the project a contiguous run of days (with a maximum gap of 3 days), are clubbed together to form a burst.
 > Script: __extract_daily_bursts.py__